PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 ## Introduction

-Micro-services are very much in vouge at the moment and for good reason.
-There are many benefits to adopting a micro-services architecture such as:
+Microservices are very much in vogue at the moment and for good reason.
+There are many benefits to adopting a microservices architecture such as:

 * LIST HERE

 Of course it is not always appropritae to use microservices, certainly the 'golden hammer' anti-pattern should be avoided at all costs, however in our experience it is a powerful approach when applied correctly.
-In this chapter we will learn how to construct a simple restful micro-service and also how this might be consumed.
+In this chapter we will learn how to construct a simple RESTful microservice and also how this might be consumed.
 We will also look at a powerful approach to microservice construction, that of pattern matching.
 We will use the Mu library to do this.
 We will also look at how to set up a clean local development environment using the fuge toolkit and then look at how to build services that communicate over protocols other than simple http.
 Finally we will discuss when and when not to adopt the microservices architecture.

 However before diving into code we should take a moment to review what we mean by a microservice and how this concept plays into a reference architecural frame.